-The timing of the opening auctions (assuming it would be 15:00 for Nordic and the existing auction in DE at 15:30) would be similar to the CoCA, hence shortly after day-ahead gate closure.
+The timing of the opening auctions would be similar to the CoCA, hence shortly after day-ahead gate closure.
 This facilitates arbitrage.
-Moreover, liquidity would be higher than in the CoCA model, because it would not be split between two market segments.
-Therefore, using intraday opening auctions for countertrading is likely to yield the highest degree of price convergence between day-ahead and the countertrade (among the models discussed in this document).
+Therefore, using intraday opening auctions for countertrading is likely to provide the highest incentives for arbitrage, as positions opened in the day-ahead market can be closed shortly afterwards.